All Episodes

 I'll have to find the story here in the stack.

-But apparently when he met with Harriet Myers during the original interviews, before she'd filled out the questionnaire, he asked probably what he said was the easiest question she'll ever be asked.
+But apparently, when he met with Harriet Myers during the original interviews, before she'd filled out the questionnaire, he asked probably what he said was the easiest question she'll ever be asked.

-Why do you want to be an associate justice on the U.S. Supreme Court?
+Why do you want to be an Associate Justice on the U.S. Supreme Court?

-And I do The story has his characterization of her answer, right?
+The story has his characterization of her answer, right?

 Yeah, we'll find that.

-Share it with you when we come back.
+Share it with you.

 Lunch is digested now.

-America's anchorman, America's truth detector, the Doctor of Democracy holding court.
+America's anchorman, America's truth detector, the doctor of democracy holding court.

 Ha ha.

-Here at the EIB network conducting our own investigations daily.
+Here, the EIB network conducting our own investigations daily.

 Where do we go next?

-Alan in um in the Castro Valley, California.
+Alan, in the Castro Valley, California.

 Hi.